ihavalyova/DiAtomic/doc/Diatomic.tex.md

 # **DiAtomic** module: what is it used for?
-The Python package **```DiAtomic```** allows various calculations for diatomic molecules to be performed.
+The Python library **```DiAtomic```** allows various calculations for diatomic molecules to be performed.
 It supports single and coupled channels computations of bound rovibrational levels, intensity calculations, fitting to the experimental data.
-The current functionality covered by the program includes:
-* ..
-* ..

-Just as an example of what you can do with **```DiAtomic```** module, if you have a set of potentials for a couple of molecular electronic states represented by points (abinitio, RKR and etc.) and want to see how they look you can do something like:
+It also provides some usefull plotting options, for example, if we have a set of files for electronic potentials represented by points (abinitio, RKR and etc.) and want to see how they look then:
 <!--
 ```python
 p = Plotting()